 “Action” refers to the height and tension of the strings over the fretboard.
 These details, of course, affect how hard you have to press to make the notes sound and how easy it is to switch positions.
 So, for example, we’re not looking for a Gibson Jumbo with fat strings and a big bottom end.
 We want to be able to finger the fretboard easily.

 Note: expensive fingerstyle-oriented guitar typically have some additional features, things like a forward scratchguard for percussive use, and picking arm cut-outs for extra comfort.
-We won’t be seeing those in are sub-$1,000 search, though…
+We won’t be seeing those advanced features in our sub-$1,000 search, though…

 The Best Fingerstyle Guitars: A Few Options